Reddit (RDDT)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Reddit.

-Reddit is one of the best consumer internet companies out there.
+Reddit is truly a cream-of-the-crop consumer internet company.
 For starters, its revenue growth was exceptional over the last three years.
-On top of that, its admirable gross margins are a wonderful starting point for the overall profitability of the business, and its impressive EBITDA margins show it has a highly efficient business model.
+On top of that, its admirable gross margins are a wonderful starting point for the overall profitability of the business, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Wall Street analysts have a consensus one-year price target of $240.70 on the company (compared to the current share price of $221.10).
+Wall Street analysts have a consensus one-year price target of $250.61 on the company (compared to the current share price of $157.60), implying they see 59% upside in buying Reddit in the short term.